 Carrie Sheffield is a columnist and broadcaster who serves as White House Correspondent for Just The News.
 Carrie earned a master’s in public policy from Harvard University, concentrating in business policy.
 She earned a B.A. in communications at Brigham Young University and completed a Fulbright fellowship in Berlin.
 She managed municipal credit risk at Goldman Sachs and rated healthcare bonds at Moody’s Investors Service.
 Carrie later researched for American Enterprise Institute scholar Edward Conard and spoke at the U.S. Senate alongside key senators in favor of landmark tax reforms passed by Congress in 2017.

 In foreign affairs, Carrie reported on the 25th anniversary of perestroika in Moscow, North-South Korean relations from Seoul and the DMZ, and covered the Beijing Olympics in China.
 Carrie was a correspondent for The Jerusalem Post covering the Israeli parliament and covered Egyptian political reforms in Cairo–including an interview at the Muslim Brotherhood headquarters.
 She also wrote on geopolitical positioning and freedom of speech in Qatar and Japanese political, economic and national security reforms.

-A Tribeca Disruptive Innovation Fellow and former visiting fellow at Independent Women’s Forum, Carrie is a member of The National Press Club, the Society of Professional Journalists and served as Warren Brookes Journalism Fellow at Competitive Enterprise Institute.
+A Tribeca Disruptive Innovation Fellow, Carrie is a member of the Harvard Christian Alumni Society, The National Press Club and the Society of Professional Journalists.
+She served as a visiting fellow at Independent Women’s Forum and Warren Brookes Journalism Fellow at Competitive Enterprise Institute.
 She is a 2018 winner of the William F. Buckley Awards by America’s Future Foundation, listed in Maverick PAC’s “Future 40” 2019 class of influential young conservatives and named a Most Inspiring New Yorker by Bumble, a social connection app with more than 55 million global users.